toptal126/web3-genie-backend/README.md

 ## 🌟 Support

-For support, email support@web3genie.com or join our [Discord community](https://discord.gg/web3genie).
+For support, email cryptokuinka@gmail.com or follow my [X](https://x.com/web3_pop).

 ---

-Built with ❤️ by the Web3 Genie Team
+Built with ❤️ by the Forge AI Team